7830-c/C-language-practice/README.md

-# It is a repository having my practice c language code will be saved here.
+# It is a repository having my practice c language code files